deaconlam/interactive-game-escape/README.md

   In this version, the function to clear the console is removed because most of the browser based IDE does not support this feature.

 4. DeaconLam_Escape_Windows.exe
   This version is an executable for Windows operating systems.

+5. DeaconLam_Escape_Linux
-The executable for Linux operating systems will be uploaded shortly.
+  This version is an executable for Linux operating systems.
 # Known Issues
 1. In the executable for Windows operating systems, the window will close automatically when the player dies.